JoshuaWeir/SENG438_A4_GROUP2/seng438_a4_group2.md

 # A discussion of what could have been done to improve the mutation score of the test suites

-To improve our test suites' mutation scores, we developed specific test cases that targetted certain mutations.
+To improve our test suites' mutation scores, we developed specific test cases that targeted certain mutations.
 For example, consider the method Range.getCentralValue():
  ```
      public double getCentralValue() {
         return this.lower / 2.0 + this.upper / 2.0;
     }
 ```
 A mutation present in this method was to increment and decrement the local variables (this.lower and this.upper).
-Because our previous test cases only focused on the return of the function and not the fucntion's affect on the object, these mutations survived.
-To kill these mutants, we developed unit tests that targetted the fucntion's affect on the object, not the function's return value:
+Because our previous test cases only focused on the return of the function and not the function's effect on the object, these mutations survived.
+To kill these mutants, we developed unit tests that targetted the fucntion's effect on the object, not the function's return value:
 ```
 	@Test
 	public void preventLowerIteration() {